 Where the rental property is part of an owners corporation, tenants must also be given a copy of the owner’s corporations rules by their landlord (s 136 Owners Corporations Act 2006 (Vic)).

 In some cases, an agreement may be implied and deemed (i.e. regarded as legally binding) when a party to the agreement acts in a manner consistent with the existence of an agreement.
 For instance, a landlord letting a tenant take possession of the premises or a tenant taking possession of the premises might be acts sufficient to imply the existence of an agreement between the parties.
-Possession can mean anything from moving in to taking possession of the key, and will depend on the circumstances.
+Possession can mean anything from moving in to taking possession of the key, and depends on the circumstances.

 Depending on the finding of fact, the tenant or landlord may then be compelled by VCAT to fulfil obligations under the agreement.
 They may also be held liable for compensation for any losses suffered by the other party.

-Any tenancy agreement that does not specify a fixed-term is a periodic tenancy agreement (s 3).
+Any tenancy agreement that does not specify a fixed term is a periodic tenancy agreement (s 3).
 A periodic agreement does not have a fixed term but continues from one period to the next, usually month to month, although it may also be fortnightly or weekly.

-At the expiration of the fixed-term, if neither party gives notice to end the agreement, the tenancy continues on a periodic basis (s 230).
+At the expiration of the fixed term, if neither party gives notice to end the agreement, the tenancy continues on a periodic basis (s 230).
 The periodic agreement remains on the same terms as the original fixed-term agreement, unless varied by the parties.

 Subletting is when a tenant grants exclusive possession of all or part of the premises to another person.
 The original tenant remains a tenant, and effectively become the landlord of the sub-tenant.